 By Eric Onstad

-The dollar index =USD climbed to its highest in two decades, making commodities priced in the U.S. currency more expensive for buyers using other currencies.
-FRX/
+A strong dollar index =USD makes commodities priced in the U.S. currency more expensive for buyers using other currencies.

-For the top stories in metals and other news, click
+For the top stories in metals, click TOP/MTL

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.